GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 - The [oxd UMA APIs](./api/index.md#uma-2-authorization) can be used to send a user to an UMA Authorization Server (AS) for access management policy enforcement, for example to centrally manage which people (or software clients) can access which web pages and APIs.

+View supported OpenID Connect Providers and UMA Authorization Servers [below](#supported-openid-providers-op).

 Learn more in the [oxd API section](./api/index.md) of the documentation.

-See supported OpenID Connect Providers and UMA Authorization Servers [below](#supported-openid-providers-op).

 ## Native Libraries
 oxd native client libraries provide simple and flexible access to the oxd OpenID Connect and UMA authentication and authorization APIs.